learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 │   └── sql_runner.rb # holds a class that handles executing your .sql files
 ├── lib
 │   ├── create.sql # where you create your schema
-│   ├── decoded_data.sql # this file we're using to run the tests
 │   └── insert.sql # where you insert your data
+│   └── seed.sql # data for in-memory database
 │   └── sql_queries.rb # where you write your sql queries
 └── spec # all the specs
     ├── create_spec.rb # this tests your create.sql file